-We have commissioned 1,300 beautiful Snowdrops, to celebrate and remember someone this spring, which will be displayed in a mass installation at the home of Charles Darwin during March 2021.
+Your chance to own one of 1,300 beautiful Snowdrops, which were displayed in a mass installation at the home of Charles Darwin in late January and early February 2023

 Home of 19th century naturalist Charles Darwin, this English Heritage-owned site is in the pretty village of Downe, just south of Bromley.